Jorge Leitão: Later career

 After helping Beira-Mar promote to the Primeira Liga in 2006, Leitão had his only experience in the competition, scoring twice in ten appearances as the Aveiro side were immediately relegated.
-He subsequently spent two and a half seasons with Feirense in the second tier and, aged 35, moved to modest Arouca.
+He subsequently spent two and a half seasons with Feirense in the second tier and, at the age of 35, moved to modest Arouca.

 Immediately after retiring, Leitão was named his last club's assistant coach.
 On 21 March 2017 he became the third first-team manager of the season after Lito Vidigal and Manuel Machado.
 He was not able to prevent top-division relegation, after winning only once in his five games in charge.